 SSC conducted both qualitative and quantitative research for WRMP19 to support the measurement of an index of priority amongst potential supply-demand options.
 This research stands up well against the research undertaken by other companies at WRMP19 of a similar kind and can potentially be used within a triangulation exercise for WRMP24.
 However, in our view, it would not be ideal to rely solely on this for the purpose of contributing to the WRMP24 MCA processes.
 This is partly because the options and impacts may have changed but, even if they are the same, there may have been a change in preferences over the past five years.
 Moreover, if new research is undertaken, it could be designed to better provide insight to support the weighting between options, rather than relying on a direct index of preference over options.
-This would be subject to the WRW and WRE MCA processes allowing such input, which would need to be discussed and agreed with the regions directly.
+This would need to be discussed and agreed with the regions directly.